eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/quickstart/_index.md

 Create your own repository copy from the template repository of your choice [Python](https://github.com/eclipse-velocitas/vehicle-app-python-template)/[C++](https://github.com/eclipse-velocitas/vehicle-app-cpp-template) by clicking the green button `Use this template`.
 You don't have to include all branches.
 For more information on Template Repositories take a look at this [GitHub Tutorial](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template#creating-a-repository-from-a-template).

-{{% alert title="Note" %}}
-After generating your repository please make sure to change the default workflow permissions for GitHub Actions to "Read and write permissions" in Settings -> Actions -> General
-{{% /alert %}}

 ## Starting Development Environment

 In the following you will learn different possibilities to work with the repo.
 Basically you can work on your own machine using just Visual Studio Code or you can set up the environment on a remote agent, using [GitHub Codespaces](https://github.com/features/codespaces).

 ### Visual Studio Code

-The Visual Studio Code [Development Containers](https://code.visualstudio.com/docs/remote/create-dev-container#:~:text=%20Create%20a%20development%20container%20%201%20Path,additional%20software%20in%20your%20dev%20container.%20More%20) makes it possible to package a complete Vehicle App development environment, including Visual Studio Code extensions, Vehicle App SDK, Vehicle App runtime and all other development & testing tools into a container that is then started within your Visual Studio Code session.
+The Visual Studio Code [DevContainer](https://code.visualstudio.com/docs/remote/create-dev-container#:~:text=%20Create%20a%20development%20container%20%201%20Path,additional%20software%20in%20your%20dev%20container.%20More%20) makes it possible to package a complete Vehicle App development environment, including Visual Studio Code extensions, Vehicle App SDK, Vehicle App runtime and all other development & testing tools into a container that is then started within your Visual Studio Code session.

-To be able to use the DevContainer, you have to make sure that you fulfill the following prerequisites:
+To be able to use the DevContainer on our computer, you have to make sure that you fulfill the following prerequisites:

 - [Install a working container runtime](/docs/tutorials/quickstart/container_runtime)
 - Install [Visual Studio Code](https://code.visualstudio.com)